TalMizrahii/UDP-VirtualChat/README.md

 The Server's purpose is to manage the group's data, store current group members and their names, store pending messages, and be responsible for checking if the client sent a message in the correct format.

+The Client receives the Server's port number and IP, and the Server the port number as system arguments.

 ## Implementation
 The input to the program is received by the user from the keyboard.
 After that, the input is passed to a validation check, which accept: